 Though that said, some people have found that too much can cause diarrhoea and itchiness.
 Still better than a prolonged hangover feel.

-Disclaimer: I have and still do pay for every one of my B12 shots – which can be expensive in bulk (€100+) but will last you for months – I just want to share the wealth.
+Disclaimer: I have and still do pay for every one of my B12 shots – which can be expensive in bulk (€100+) but will last you for months.
+Always consult medical changes with your doctor.